 Roberto Renteria | Cabernet Village

 Hello, my name is Roberto Renteria.
 I was born and raised in Fort Bragg, California, just a few hours north of Santa Rosa.
 I studied Sociology at San Jose State University and am currently working on attaining my masters in Higher Education and Student Affairs at the University of San Francisco.

-In regards to hobbies, I like listening to music - exploring the various genres out there - being outdoors, taking in the view, and doodling at times, although my drawings aren't very good, but that gives me room to improve.
+In regards to hobbies, I like listening to music - exploring the various genres out there - being outdoors, taking in the view, and being artsy from time to time.

 office and say hi!